adammcarth/react-native-segmented-picker/README.md

 # $ npm install --save react-native-segmented-picker
 ```

-You may also [setup the native iOS extension](https://github.com/adammcarth/react-native-segmented-picker/tree/master/docs/Native%20iOS.md) at this time, but this is not mandatory.
+You may also [setup the native iOS extension](https://github.com/adammcarth/react-native-segmented-picker/tree/master/docs/Native%20iOS.md) at this time, but it is not mandatory.

 ## Usage